aws-samples/eks-multi-cluster-gitops/scenarios.md

   - API server: this provides the backend, and makes use of an AWS DynamoDB table to store its state.
   - Front end server: provides a web front end service that can be accessed via a browser.

+Pre-prepared manifest files for the application workloads are included in the `repos/apps-manifests` directory as follows:
+- `reops/apps-manifests/product-catalog-api-manifests`: contains manifests for two dsictinct versions of the API server, labelled `V1` and `V2`.
+- `reops/apps-manifests/product-catalog-fe-manifests`: contains manifests for the front end server.
+You can see that both of these include overlays for both the `commercial-staging` and `commercial-prod` clusters.

-## Provision and bootstrap a new cluster
+## Provision and bootstrap a new workload cluster

 In this section you will create a new workload cluster called `commercial-staging`.
 To achieve this, you need to use the supplied templates to create manifest files for the new cluster in
 `gitops-system`, and update `clusters-config/kustomization.yaml` Once done, you then push the